Understanding City Council Meetings

 Any supporting materials which you wish to present at the Council meeting should be given to the City Clerk before addressing the Council.
 Any material submitted during a Public Hearing becomes part of the public record and will not be returned.

-REGULAR CITY COUNCIL MEETINGS are held at 7:00 p.m. on the second and fourth Tuesday of each month in the City Council Chambers, 2222 Camino Ramon, San Ramon, CA 94583.
-Agenda packets are available at City Hall, San Ramon Library, San Ramon Community Center, San Ramon Senior Center, Dougherty Station Library and on the City Council Agenda web page.
+REGULAR CITY COUNCIL MEETINGS are held at 7:00 p.m. on the second and fourth Tuesday of each month in the City Council Chamber, 7000 Bollinger Canyon Rd., San Ramon, CA 94583.
+Agendas are posted at City Hall, San Ramon Library, San Ramon Community Center, San Ramon Senior Center, Dougherty Station Library and the Planning Department.
+The Agenda Packet is available on the City Council Agenda web page.

-REDEVELOPMENT AGENCY, PUBLIC FINANCING AUTHORITY AND GEOLOGICAL HAZARD ABATEMENT DISTRICT NO. 1990-01 (GHAD) are separate legal bodies which oversee certain aspects of City business.
+PUBLIC FINANCING AUTHORITY, GEOLOGICAL HAZARD ABATEMENT DISTRICT NO. 1990-01 (GHAD), and SUCCESSOR AGENCY TO THE REDEVELOPMENT AGENCY are separate legal bodies which oversee certain aspects of City business.
 Their membership is comprised of all the City Councilmembers.

 CLOSED SESSIONS are held for specific purposes such as litigation or personnel matters as allowed under State law.
 Closed Sessions are not open to the public.